WillPepperr/Free_Code_Camp_Python_Data_Analysis_Projects/README.md

 # FreeCodeCamp: 5 Python Data Projects for Data Analysis with Python Certification

+### These are the 5 Python projects formulated by [FreeCodeCamp](https://www.freecodecamp.org/learn) for their Data Analysis with Python course.
+FreeCodeCamp provides free video tutorials, articles, and projects for programming.

 ## 1: Mean-Variance-Standard Deviation Calculator
 <img src="FreeCodeCampPythonDataAnalysis/Standard_Deviation_Calculator.PNG" alt="standard_deviation" width="640">
 The goal of this project was to convert a 9-character Python string into a 3x6 Numpy array of mathematical calculations.
 I took a unique approach, first converting the 1x9 python list into a 3x3 Numpy array.